HaitaoMao/HaitaoMao.github.io/pages/Me.md

 I enjoy my life more than research and I am certainly a heavy emotional person with sincerity, which is always thankful to those persons in my life through: relatives, teachers, leaders, precious friends.
 My interests majorly lies in singing (really good at it), long-distance running, playing guitar.
 I would like to try all kinds of sports in my spare time.

+### Course
+Encouraged by some of my good friends, I would like to provide my effor to change the Graph Community.
+I actively start up a new course called [Encouraging Graph Neural Network](https://huanhuqueyue.github.io/Encouraging-Graph-Neural-Network/).
+The course aims to bridge the gap between the brief introduction and the newest advanced semaniar.
+It provides history on the related works on GNN and more foundation concepts.

 ### Selected publication